webdevnerdstuff/vuetify-resize-drawer/README.md

 ## Description

 The `vuetify-resize-drawer` component extends the functionality of the [v-navigation-drawer](https://vuetifyjs.com/en/components/navigation-drawers/) so that it is resizable by the user.
+Component is for Vuetify v2.

 ## Installation